MatMercer/Sort-Algorithms-Compare/README.md

 [![](https://i.imgur.com/LcTxMWg.png)](https://plot.ly/~MatMercer/13/sort-algorithms-comparison-with-random-arrays/)

+## For what this project is used for?
 This project tests sort algorithms execution time by nanoseconds based in an N size array that increments from 1 to a max size specified by command line arguments.

 #### The sortalgs executable generates .csv files based in the algorithms: